 And what about the third R, resilience?
 “Being willing to make mistakes and being able to get back up and move on… to sum that up, it would be resilience.
 The only true failure is to stop trying,” Mike insisted.
-With a wife and six children to support, Mike knows the responsibility he faces in his work every day.
+With a wife and seven children to support, Mike knows the responsibility he faces in his work every day.
 He also knows there’s no giving up.
 His ability to keep going day after day, no matter the highs or lows, is a direct reflection of the resilience he learned during his time in the Army.

 As a seasoned Area Director and inspiring leader, Mike wants other veterans to know N2 is a great opportunity for them.
 After all, he knows firsthand veterans are equipped for the job.
 The military makes sure you know how to build solid, lasting relationships, gives you a sense of responsibility so you know failure isn’t an option, and makes you resilient for when the difficulties come.
 Those are the same characteristics required to succeed at N2, and it’s no wonder Mike has done just that.